livewire/docs/source/docs/testing.blade.md

 $this->assertNotFound();
 // Assert that an error within the component caused an error with the status code: 404

+$this->assertRedirect('/some-path');
+// Assert that a redirect was triggered from the component.

 $this->assertUnauthorized();
 // Assert that an error within the component caused an error with the status code: 401